 Neural Networks mimics the function of our brain

 We feed the neural network some kind of input, and the network makes a guess.
-With a method of telling it how well it did the network will adjust and try to make a better guess next time.
-After a while the network will make very good predictions.
-All neural networks needs some kind of input.
+With some way of telling it how well it did, the network will adapt and try to make a better guess next time.
+After a while, the network will make very good predictions.
+All neural networks need some kind of input.

 OpenAI's chatGPT was tricked/prompted into revealing its raw training data by a team of researchers primarily from Google’s DeepMind, 404 media wrote about this..